 7.7.2.
 The manufacturer shall ensure that over-the-air data transmission of OBM data is performed by the OBM system as soon as connectivity conditions are appropriate.

 7.7.3.
 [The over-the-air transmission of OBM data may be delayed for vehicles being operated outside the territory of [a contracting party applying this regulation] until they are operated on the territory of [a contracting party applying this regulation] and the connectivity conditions are appropriate.]
+Filtering of data on contracting party level will be done by the OEM servers.